Palyul Changchub Dargyeling Dallas

 Dallas Meditation Practice Schedule

-Tibetan Year 2135 Male Earth Rat (Mouse) Year
+Tibetan Year 2136 Female Earth Ox Year

 Our regular Meditation Schedule is Sunday at 10 am